Gift

 Mozart began his musical training at the age of 4.
 His father taught him and his sister and Mozart’s great talent soon became apparent.
 In the following years, Mozart and his family traveled throughout Europe, to Vienna, the imperial court and Italy.
 Numerous compositions were already published during this time and Mozart gave countless concerts and premieres.

 Mozart and his family lived in the house at Makartplatz 8 from 1773 to 1781.
 He had already been appointed concertmaster of the Salzburg court orchestra in 1772.
-The family occupied the rooms on the second floor, which today, as the “Mozart Residence“, contain a lovingly designed museum about Mozart’s work and his time in Salzburg.
+The family occupied the rooms on the second floor, which are now known as the “Mozart Residence“, a lovingly designed museum dedicated to Mozart’s work and his time in Salzburg.

 The house was largely destroyed during the Second World War and faithfully reconstructed in the 1990s.
 Today you can find Mozart’s original fortepiano, portraits and documents.